hyus314/Arduino-Mega/README.md

 ### Added membrane keypad mini-project

 soon to implement pin code ahthorization
-TO DO: connect chip sensor and implement functionality for additional authorization
+RFID Chip connected, ready to establish interconnection with other components on the controller.